evpl/jkscope/README.md

 #### `letOpt`

-`takeIf` method performs given function block on this object and returns `Opt` monad of result.
+`letOpt` method performs given function block on this object and returns `Opt` monad of result.

 ```
 new MyObject().letOpt(it -> it.getInt()).takeIf(it -> it > 10).let(it -> System.out.println(it));